-Composite resin or tooth-colored fillings help dentists Dr. Mary Swift and Dr. Terrel Myers treat cavities in their Dallas Laser Dentistry patients.
+Composite resin or tooth-colored fillings help dentists Dr. Mary Swift and Dr. Alana Reifer treat cavities in their Dallas Laser Dentistry patients.
 No one likes finding out they have a cavity or cavities, but new resin composite fillings, made from ceramic and plastic compounds, match the natural color of the teeth, so the cavity can be treated without leaving any visible signs, like old gold and silver fillings.
 Resin composite fillings are also chemically bonded to the natural tooth, giving the structure of the tooth extra support and strength.

 Composite Fillings Reviews